-The position of the head in that posture is important too.
+The position of the head at address is important too.
 The chin should remain high enough to allow the shoulders to turn under it on both the backswing and follow through.

 No one ever intentionally kept their head down during a good golf swing – that’s right, no one.
 Maintaining proper posture throughout the swing keeps your head down.
 There is no need to lower your head at address.
-Keep that chin up!
+Keep that chin up and turn!